ilammy/srfi-113/README.md

 ## Running

-For development I use [Chibi Scheme](//code.google.com/p/chibi-scheme) (the latest build from Mercurial trunk).
+I use [Chibi Scheme](//github.com/ashinn/chibi-scheme) for development (the latest build from Git master).

 ## Licensing